GFaure9/ContQuat-PT/README.md

 - possibility to encode en predict skeletal poses via bone rotations using quaternion-based parametrization, and replacing the MSE loss by a geodesic loss
-- possibility to add a supervised contrastive loss (either based on gloss or SBERT similarity between sentences) on the decoder's self-attention outputs, as a regularization term in the definition of the global loss.
+- possibility to add a supervised contrastive loss (either based on gloss or SBERT similarity between sentences) on the decoder's self-attention outputs, as a regularization term in the definition of the global loss

 The following diagram provides an overview of the architecture and shows how our contributions integrate into it: